 Get help if you need it

-If you are feeling very depressed, perhaps having thoughts of self harm, then reach out to those around you or to your GP.
+If you are feeling very down, perhaps having thoughts of self harm, then reach out to those around you or to your GP.
 Don’t try to struggle on alone.
 You are not wasting anyone’s time.

 Don't talk trash about yourself

 It can be so easy, on a bad day, to say some pretty horrible things to yourself.
 “I’m so useless, all I do is feel ill all the time!”
-Our brains process that kind of self talk in exactly the same way as if someone else was saying it and it sets off our stress response.
-If you find yourself getting into a negative spiral of running yourself down, take a deep breath and stop yourself.
+Our brains process that kind of self talk in exactly the same way as if someone else was saying it, and it sets off our stress response.
+If you find yourself getting into a negative spiral of running yourself down, take a deep breath and stop.
 Instead write down three good things you have done in the last couple of days.
-It can be really small things like giving the dog a big cuddle or helping your child with his homework.
+It can be really small things like giving the dog a big cuddle or helping your child with their homework.
 The act of having to stop and think about the good things you have done will help change your mindset to a much more positive one.

 Find your happy place

 When you are feeling well, think of some little treats that you can put in place for those down days.
-Perhaps you could stock up on a couple of feel good movies, or get in some lovely bath products to only be used on down days or some magazines that you can just flick through when you don’t feel able to concentrate.
+Perhaps you could stock up on a couple of feel good movies, or get in some lovely bath products to only be used on down days, or some magazines that you can just flick through when you don’t feel able to concentrate.
 Have some yummy snacks stashed away just for you.
-You could even set up a little ‘In case of yucky day’ kit with a selection of nice things!
+You could even set up a little ‘In case of a yucky day’ kit with a selection of nice things!